fls-bioinformatics-core/galaxy-tools/weeder/README.markdown

 weeder_wrapper
 --------------

-XML and wrapper script for weeder motif discovery package.
+XML and wrapper script for weeder motif discovery package version 1.4.2.

 The tool assumes that the weeder programs `weederlauncher.out`, `weederTBFS.out` and `adviser.out` are on the Galaxy user's path.

-`weeder` can be obtained from [http://159.149.160.51/modtools/downloads/weeder.html]().
+`weeder` can be obtained from <http://159.149.160.51/modtools/downloads/weeder.html>.

 The tool includes additional scripts: